 In one capacity or another, many people stood by me throughout the entire journey believing that the project would become reality: Mira and Derek Hunter, Eve K. Tremblay, Leslie Bocskor, and Cory Mervis.
 A few people reached out at critical points to move the project forward.
 Among these are Allison Jaffin at NYC Deputy Mayor Patti Harris’s office, Jamie Bennett at the Department of Cultural Affairs, and Maxeme Tuchman from the Mayor’s Office of Special Projects.
 Richard Singleton from Blank Rome, LLC and his colleague Glen Oxton met with me regularly to review progress.
 They convinced the Blank Rome Executive Committee to take on the project as a pro bono assignment.
 When the Waterpod was able to draw support and inspiration from these individuals, the missing pieces fell into place.

 As the project began to develop a solid base of support, other highly talented teammates came on board, including John McGarvey, Alison Ward, Carissa Carman, Lonny Grafman, Dockmaster Frank J. Carnesi, Rik van Hemmen at Martin Ottaway, Evan Korn and Jessica Rosenfield at the NYC Mayor’s Office of Citywide Events Coordination and Management, U.S. Coast Guard Commander Brian S. Gilda, Sara Reisman at Percent for Art, Ken Hollenbeck, Richard Massey, and many others.
 In the final stages of planning, other invaluable collaborators joined our effort, weaving the fabric that made the Waterpod work, including co-curator Ian Daniel, Mayra Ciment, Nicole Pilar, Kristen Parker, Janet Persia, and scores of talented volunteers.

-Thank you to everyone who helped realize the Waterpod in NYC 2009.
-This project will continue to grow and change within the next few years.
+Thank you to everyone who helped realize the Waterpod in NYC.

 Temporary Housing Solutions and The New Mobility of Home: